 The pay scale for a physical therapist can vary greatly depending on who you work for, but the average tends to start around $52,000 p.a. in Australia.
 That being said, it is a vital role that is incredibly satisfying, as you assist patients overcome injuries and illnesses to regain their full health.

 To provide you with the leadership skills necessary to venture into any of these careers, a postgraduate qualification is a great place to start.
-SCU Online’s Master of Healthcare Leadership ensures you receive a broad, interdisciplinary perspective on the changing face of healthcare.
+Southern Cross University Online’s Master of Healthcare Leadership ensures you receive a broad, interdisciplinary perspective on the changing face of healthcare.
 Find out more by getting in touch with a Student Enrolment Advisor on 1300 589 882 today.